browserengineering/book/book/browsersandweb.md

 ========================

-HTML, CSS, HTTP, hyperlinks, and JavaScript---the core of the web---are approachaable enough, and if you've made a website before[^recommended] you've seen that programming ability is not required.
+HTML, CSS, HTTP, hyperlinks, and JavaScript---the core of the web---are approachable enough, and if you've made a website before[^recommended] you've seen that programming ability is not required.
 But not many people---not even professional software developers---know much about how a browser renders web pages![^software-developers]